A. Y. S. Gnanam: Career

 Gnanam also initiated Asian Cotton Mills.
 During his time as Chairperson of the Textile Manufacturing Association, he campaigned for positive government policy changes in the local textile manufacturing industry.

-He exported gems under the scheme known as CRA (Convertible Rupee Account) to earn foreign exchange to fund import of consumer goods.
-In fact, he sometimes did not make much margin on the export of gems, instead making more margin on the consumer goods he imported.
+He exported gems under the scheme known as CRA (Convertible Rupee Account) to earn foreign exchange to fund the import of consumer goods.
+He sometimes did not make much margin on the export of gems, instead making more margin on the consumer goods he imported.

 When markets opened in the 1970s, he diversified into apparel, employing as many as 5,000 people in an enterprise to manufacture and export sweaters to the West.

 Gnanam started Tokyo Cement as his second biggest public company in investment, expanding the manufacturing of building materials, anticipating a boom in the construction sector and this still lays the foundations for the building industry in Sri Lanka.

+Personal life

+Gnanam married Amy Gnanam, and they had three sons: Rajaseelan, Arul, and Jeyaseelan, who are currently leading the companies founded by their father.
+His grandson, Jeevan Gnanam, is the co-founder of Orion City and Hatch.